spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-comments-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following widget was registered:
+Make sure that the following widget has been registered:

 | MODULE              | TEST                                                                                                                                                                                         |
 |---------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|